- St. Philip’s is so tiny. Is it a real church?

 St. Philip’s Episcopal Church has been serving people in the greater New Hope area since 1921.

-In those days, Bucks County was the site of a number of different “missions” of the Episcopal Diocese of Pennsylvania.
+In those days, Bucks County was the site of a number of “missions” of the Episcopal Diocese of Pennsylvania.
 Known as “center county missions,” they served the people of Langhorne, Feasterville, Southampton, Solebury, Buckingham and elsewhere.

 In 1921, the old Philips School was purchased by the Diocese and the mission in New Hope was established.
 Between 1921 and 1943, the chapel served not only the local community but also the nearby Holmquist School for Girls.
 St. Philip’s shared clergy with Trinity Solebury until 1954, when it became a separate and self-supporting church under the canons of the Germantown Convocation.